balovbohdan/react-localizer/README.md

 Here are some notes you have to remember:
 * Language modules must be as independent as possible (i.e. 'isolated').
 This means you have to create language modules that are appropriate to some components.
-Such components are reusable and can be used for creating you own multilanguage components library.
+Such components are reusable and can be used for creating your own multilanguage components library.
 * Sometimes it is useful to create language modules for pages.
 In this case one language module is bound with one page.
 This must be created for some non-reusable components.
 But isolated components with isolated language modules are preferable.